Overview of Banks in Romania

 BRD – Group Societe Generale

 Founded in 1994, Banca Transilvania operates through three primary segments: Retail, SME, and Corporate, with a special focus on healthcare, agriculture, and European funds.
-The bank employs more than 7,000 staff and serves over two million clients.
-It oversees a network of as many as 550 units.
+It employs more than 10,000 staff and serves over two million clients.

 CEC Bank traces its roots to 1881, making it the oldest of the banks in Romania.
 The bank focuses on providing financing to agricultural SMEs, public administration, and economic development projects throughout the country.